 Prevention of major clinical events is the purpose of any anti-hypertensive therapy and the ultimate test of its effectiveness.
-The AHA report noted research on Transcendental Meditation demonstrating substantially reduced rates of major clinical events (death, heart attack and stroke) [9]; such hard event outcome trials are not available for other meditation and relaxation procedures.
+The AHA report noted research on Transcendental Meditation demonstrating substantially reduced rates of major clinical events (death, heart attack and stroke) [9].
+TM research includes such hard event outcome trials, which are not available for other non-pharmacological approaches.
 Moreover, in addition to reducing high blood pressure, TM improves multiple factors relevant to cardiovascular health, which likely contribute to the technique's observed preventive effects [34-50, 55, 409, 413-414]